Third Party Risk Governance

 - Consider using a shareable framework – There are several options – Ms. Spano recommends the Shared Services suite.
 Shared Services provides a shared security operations center that offers benchmarking services, legal and regulatory surveillance as well as shared third party risk assessment.
 This type of platform is a tremendous way to leverage your knowledge of the deficiencies in the system with others in the same industry and develop consolidated and affordable solutions.
 It also forces any downstream entity doing business with your company to conform to some basic security protocols.

 No matter the size of your company, TPRG is a massive undertaking.
 It will certainly stretch the resources of almost every part of your company.
 In the long run, it truly pays to get some expert advice before even taking the first step in the process.
-For more detailed information on the specifics of third party risk governance and how it can affect your company, please contact the National Health Information Sharing & Analysis Center (H-ISAC).
+For more detailed information on the specifics of third party risk governance and how it can affect your company, please contact H-ISAC (Health Information Sharing & Analysis Center.
 Joining H-ISAC is one of the best steps that a private or public health services firm can take to ensure they are protecting the proprietary information contained in the industry.
 Learn more about information sharing at H-ISAC.org and about Shared Services at H-ISAC.org/Shared Services.
+H-ISAC members have also formed a TPRG working group which meets online monthly and in person at H-ISAC Summits.